stanleychh/text-input-component/README.md

 * Better solution for floating input label, but still sticking with Pure CSS.
 Not use empty placeholder by default
 * Introduce TypeScript
 * Make modules css maintenance better, extract out common styling.
+* Introduce CSS-in-JS or styled component
 * Improve the styling of micro-interactions.
 Coloring in this case.
 * Any edge cases with bugs I haven't found out.

 ## Authors

 * **Stanley Hsu**

+Have fun!
+Please feel free to contact me if you need any further information, I would love to discuss it.